margmartelo/margmartelo/README.md

 ## Hi there! :smiley:

+I am a Software Developer who recently graduated from Makers Academy.
+To learn more about me, please check my [CV](https://github.com/margmartelo/CV).

 <!--
 **margmartelo/margmartelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.